takumimc/carcar/README.md

 }
 ```
 - Upon a successful request, you should receive JSON data similar to shown below:
+	- In the front end, if the response is successful the page will redirect to the list of salespeople
 ```
 {
 	"first_name": "Tom",